 Before hiring a house cleaner, getting familiar with house cleaning prices in your local area is a good idea.
 That way, you know you're getting a fair price.

-The average house cleaning cost is $25 to $50 per hour, while a standard 3-bedroom home usually costs between $130 to $180, but your cleaner might charge more or less.
-The cost for house cleaning services depends on where you live, what kind of tasks you need, and how long it’s likely to take.
-This may also depend if you would want a deep clean of your home.
+The average house cleaning cost for a standard 3-bedroom home usually ranges from £150 to £200, but your cleaner might charge more or less.
+The cost of house cleaning depends on where you live, what kind of tasks you need, and how long it's likely to take.
+So how much does house cleaning cost in the UK?

-This house cleaning cost guide will break down everything you need to know about house cleaning rates in the US based on our data from thousands of house cleaners and completed cleaning tasks.
-By the end of this guide, you’ll have a clear idea of the price you can expect to pay for common cleaning tasks, whether it be daily or weekly house cleaning costs.
-Plus, you’ll know how to get started with hiring a house cleaner.
+This house cleaning price guide will break down everything you need to know about house cleaning prices in the UK based on our data from thousands of house cleaners and completed cleaning tasks.
+By the end of this guide, you'll have a clear idea of the prices for common cleaning tasks around your home and know how to get started with hiring your house cleaner.

 House cleaning prices for different types of cleaning services

-House cleaner costs depend a lot on the type of house, the tasks, and how much work is involved.
+House cleaners' prices depend greatly on the type of house, the tasks, and how much work is involved.
 Spring cleaning costs may differ from that of an end of tenancy cleaning task.
 We’ve reviewed all our recent house cleaning tasks posted in the marketplace to give you approximate price guides for each.
 You may use this as a reference house cleaning price list in the UK.

 House cleaning service

-The average hourly rate of a house cleaner depends on whether they’re employed (and their employer covers their expenses/tax/super) or they’re self-employed.
-An estimate of cleaning services in the US for employed house cleaners is between $75 to $100 per hour.
+The average hourly rate of a house cleaner depends on whether they’re employed at a cleaning company (and their employer covers their expenses/tax/super) or they’re self-employed.

 Unless you’re planning to employ your house cleaner full-time (not likely!), other factors can help you calculate how much to charge for house cleaning per hour.
-You’ll be engaging your cleaner as a contractor to come into your home for a few hours once off or on an ongoing basis every week or so.
-This means they’ll need to charge you higher rates because they’re covering their own expenses, including:
+You’ll be engaging your cleaner as a contractor to come into your home for a few hours once-off or hiring them for weekly cleaning tasks.
+This means they’ll need to charge you higher rates for regular cleaning because they’re covering their expenses, including:

-A lot of the time, your cleaner will need to charge you double or triple the standard rate to cover the costs associated with running their own business.
-This means you can expect to pay around $75 to $120 per hour for a house cleaning contractor.
-So, when setting your budget for a task, remember the approximate number of hours it might take, and then multiply it by at least $40.
+A lot of the time, your cleaner will need to charge you double or triple the standard award rate to cover the costs associated with running their own business.
+You can expect to pay around £35 to £90 per hour for a house cleaning contractor.
+So, when setting your budget for a task, remember the approximate number of hours it might take.

 What factors affect the cost of cleaning a house?

-As you can see from our price guides above, the cost of different services can sometimes vary by hundreds.
-Here are the factors that might increase or decrease the price of your house clean:
+As you can see from our price guides above, the cost of different professional cleaning services can sometimes vary.
+Here are the factors that might increase or decrease the price of your house cleaning service: